 What Is Transported Soil?

-Soil is formed through the process of weathering of the rocks.
+Soil is formed through the process of weathering of the rocks, and it’s essential to understand how are soils transported.
 Soil is a natural resource which is present on our earth.
 Weathering of the soil is the physical breakdown and chemical alteration of the earth materials at the surface level.
 In the process of weathering the rocks get breakdown into the smaller particles when they come in contact with the air-water or any other agent.

 It is very important for Civil Engineers to study the different types of soil and their mode of transportation from one place to another place.
 Because Civil engineer has to deal with Foundation Engineering while constructing the structures.